Search

 • 2 Tablespoons cornstarch

-• 1/4 cup to disperse cornstarch water
+• 1/4 cup water to disperse cornstarch

 Instructions

-• Mix together in a bowl the ground pork, ginger, onion, egg, breadcrumbs, soy sauce, salt, black pepper, rice wine and sesame oil.
+• To prepare and cook meatballs: Mix together in a bowl the ground pork, ginger, onion, egg, breadcrumbs, soy sauce, salt, black pepper, rice wine and sesame oil.
 Blend well.
-Refrigerate for at least 15 minutes for easier handling.

 • Shape the ground pork mixture into 2-inch sized meatballs.